VCCE/VCC/acia/ReadMe.txt

 TCPIP Mode
 ----------

+TCPIP mode causes acia to do a client connection to a tcpip server.
 After selecting TCPIP radio button on the Acia config dialog the server hostname or IP address should be entered in the Name field (default is localhost) and the server port in the Port field.
+Setting bit 0 in 0xFF6A opens the connection and clearing it closes it.

 Testing tcpip mode was done using netcat on Linux as a server.
 On Linux ' nc -l -p 48000'   48000 is the port number I am using.